Hero Image full

 Example: A mockup of an e-commerce app displays the homepage layout, color schemes, and button placements.

-Features: Fully functional but stripped down to the essentials.
+Features: Fully functional but stripped down to the essentials, with additional features intentionally left out and added later based on user feedback.

 When to Use: